10 Reasons to Consider Getting off Birth Control and Starting Fertility Awareness Instead

 9. Reduce your risk of serious health complications

-Research on hormonal contraceptives has not only shown links with blood clots and stroke, but also: mental health issues such as depression and dramatically increased suicide risk, even psychosis; autoimmune diseases such as Crohn’s DiseaseMultiple Sclerosis, and Lupus; gallbladder disease; breast cancer; clitoral shrinkage and low libido; and blindness and vision problems, as well as progesterone deficiency and miscarriage.
-In addition, long-acting reversible contraceptives (LARCs) such as the IUD and implant have been known to cause similar side effects as the pill, as well as dizziness and severe pain, copper toxicity (in the case of the copper IUD), and have been known to migrate within the body, leading to misplaced devices that can lead to further complications.
+Research on hormonal contraceptives have shown links with blood clots and stroke; mental health issues such as depression and dramatically increased suicide risk, even psychosis; autoimmune diseases such as Crohn’s DiseaseMultiple Sclerosis, and Lupus; gallbladder disease; breast cancer; clitoral shrinkage and low libido, blindness and vision problems; progesterone deficiency and miscarriage.
+In addition, long-acting reversible contraceptives (LARCs) such as the IUD and implant have been known to cause dizziness and severe pain, copper toxicity in the case of the copper IUD, as well as misplaced devices in the body that can lead to further complications.

-What’s most tragic in all the women’s testimonies I’ve heard is that they felt blindsided by a debilitating side effect or an irreversible health condition caused by their birth control which their physician failed to warn them about.
-In other words, most of these women never saw these risks coming—if they had, they might have stopped taking birth control, or never started it in the first place.
-But you can take preventative measures today by getting off whatever method of birth control you’re on, and switching to a FAM!
+What’s tragic in all the women’s testimonies I’ve heard is that they felt blindsided by an irreversible health condition their physician didn’t tell them about.
+No one ever sees these things coming, or they would have gotten off the drugs first to safeguard themselves.
+Take preventative measures today by getting off whatever method of birth control you’re on, and switch to a FAM!

-Even if you have never experienced a single birth control side effect in your life, you can still benefit from the switch to a fertility awareness-based method of charting.
+Even if you have never experienced a birth control side effect in your life, you can still benefit from the switch to fertility awareness-based methods of charting.
 This is because simply learning a FAM automatically increases your knowledge of your body’s natural and healthy reproductive processes, and this knowledge makes you a more active participant in your fertility management and womanhood.
-Furthermore, women need to ovulate and menstruate for optimal health and development—in other words, yes, you do need a period, and your body can’t do that while on hormonal birth control!
-Finally, FAM removes the mystery from the many painful symptoms we thought were an inescapable and frustrating part of being female.
+FAM removes the mystery from many painful symptoms we thought were inescapable and frustrating parts of being female.

 With the greater self-understanding that fertility awareness brings to each user, the benefits of FAM are as numerous as there are women.